-For the foregoing reasons, the revised system the Government is using to review Imam Kariye's inclusion on the No Fly List is constitutionally inadequate.
-Nonetheless, because the court in Latif has directed the Government to complete its administrative review of the plaintiffs' DHS TRIP redress inquiries before the court considers substantive motions on the merits, we submit this disclosure of Imam Kariye's expected testimony on his behalf.
-We do so without waiving any of the objections to the legality or constitutionality of the revised redress process, and without conceding the adequacy of the notice and process afforded to Imam Kariye.
-If called to testify at an evidentiary hearing regarding his placement on the No Fly List, we expect that Imam Kariye would state as follows: 1.
-Imam Kariye is not now, and has never been, a threat to U.S. Government facilities, personnel, or aviation security, within the borders of the U.S. or abroad.
-He has no intention of engaging in or providing support for any violence against the United States or any U.S. personnel anywhere in the world.
-AMERICAN CIVIL LIBERTIES UNION FOUNDATION 2.
-Imam Kariye is an important source of spiritual and moral leadership in his community.
-In addition to serving as imam of his mosque, he has provided counseling for members of his community for approximately twenty years, including for youth, for women who are victims of domestic violence, for married couples, and for the bereaved.
+For the foregoing reasons, the revised system the Government is using to review Mr. Persaud's inclusion on the No Fly List is constitutionally inadequate.
+Mr. Persaud cannot respond to the allegations in the DHS TRIP letter effectively, and he will not receive the process he is due, unless the Government remedies the deficiencies set forth above.

+Nonetheless, because the Court in Latif has directed the Government to complete its administrative review of the plaintiffs' DHS TRIP redress inquiries before the Court considers substantive motions on the merits, I submit this disclosure of Mr. Persaud's expected testimony on his behalf.
+I do so without waiving any of the objections to the legality or constitutionality of the revised redress process, and without conceding the adequacy of the notice and process afforded to Mr. Persaud.

-AMERICAN CIVIL LIBERTIES UNION FOUNDATION
+If called to testify at an evidentiary hearing regarding his placement on the No Fly List, it is expected that Mr. Persaud's testimony would include the following:

+- 1. He does not pose, and has never posed, a threat of engaging in an unlawful violent act of terrorism. - 2.
+He does not advocate violence. - 3.
+He has no intention of engaging in, or providing support for, violent unlawful activity anywhere in the world. - 5.
+He does not knowingly have ties to terrorist organizations or individual terrorists.

-Imam Kariye reserves the right to provide additional information upon receipt of further information as to the nature of the allegations against him, the sources of evidence on which the government has relied, and other information specified above.
-He also reserves the right to present evidence of his good moral character and opposition to violence through statements from his congregants and other witnesses, at the appropriate time.
+Mr. Persaud reserves the right to provide additional information upon receipt of further information as to the nature of the allegations against him, the sources of evidence on which the government has relied, and other information specified above.
+He also reserves the right to present evidence of his good moral character and opposition to violence through statements from other witnesses at the appropriate time.

-For the foregoing reasons, Imam Kariye's placement on the No Fly List was in error, and he should promptly be removed from the No Fly List.

-AMERICAN CIVIL LIBERTIES UNION FOUNDATION

-Sincerely yours,

-Hina Shamsi

-Hugh Handeyside

-Ahilan Arulanantham ACLU Foundation of Southern California 1313 West Eighth Street Los Angeles, CA 90017

-Steven Wilker Tonkon Torp LLP 1600 Pioneer Tower 888 SW 5th Avenue Portland, OR 97204

-Exhibit 1

-U.S. Department of Homeland Security

-DHS Traveler Redress Inquiry Program (DHS TRIP) 601 South 12th Street, TSA-901 Arlington, VA 20598-6901